Lloyd M. Kozloff: Research

 Kozloff's research in virology concentrated on bacteriophages, or viruses that infect bacteria; he was part of the network of scientists studying similar problems known at the time as the "phage group".
 Kozloff was particularly interested in the biochemistry of viral replication and was among the early users of radiolabeling to trace this process.
 While at Chicago, Kozloff and Frank Putnam reported the then-surprising discovery that a fraction of the phosphorus found in the DNA of a bacteriophage virus would be incorporated into the phage's progeny; this observation was important evidence in establishing the genetic role of DNA.
 While in Colorado, Kozloff developed a new research interest in ice-nucleating bacteria.

 Personal life

 Kozloff and his wife had four children; his daughter Sarah Kozloff is a professor of film at Vassar College.
-Kozloff died of heart failure in 2012 at age 88.
+Kozloff died of heart failure on March 10, 2012 at age 88.